semc-labs/NexusBot_Plugin/README.md

 Many potential features.

 ## Installation
+Download this repo as a zip file and upload it as a New Plugin.

 After installing and activating you will need to update the "Nexus_Aurora_Bot_URL" variable in the plugin settings.
 This is the url the discordbot express server is available at.

+In order for the WordPress bot to post announcements you will need to install the [JWT Authentication for WP REST API](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) plugin.

+Then create a user specifically for the bot which has permissions limited to posting.
+Then make sure to update the .env file with this bot's credentials

 ### Frequently Asked Questions